siljawalenius/siljawalenius/README.md

 🌱 I’m currently learning ...
 SparkAR and React (and Python ... slowly but surely)

 🧚 Next on the list ...
-App development!!
+App development and webGL

 🎧 Current Jams - <a href = "https://open.spotify.com/playlist/37i9dQZF1DWWUJdr9ahsbf?si=iO-bf5E3TwK6moWMNoIU1A"> Spice Girls</a> forever